wtoivo/RM2-ODL-quali-book/book/08-Qualitative_report.Rmd

 ## What is the qualitative report?

-You will be asked to write an individual qualitative report on one of three secondary data topics.
-You should conduct Thematic Analysis on your chosen dataset.Watch this [video](https://uofglasgow.zoom.us/rec/share/KFeMg1TaIK3czVZrKJHNtQ0vLugxr4-fb0lHsZJQWqi6jgFL9pSS-vKAOQU7I7fS.pZU37ZSGefRB6JtE) for an overview about the report, and make sure you have accessed the [AIS](https://sway.office.com/KWdOZnNK1oM1FULn?ref=Link) and [FIS](https://sway.office.com/ZlNI4cWd8XWncVQE?ref=Link) on Moodle before you start working on the report.
+You will be asked to write an individual qualitative report on one of five secondary data topics.
+You should conduct Thematic Analysis on your chosen dataset.Watch this [video](https://uofglasgow.zoom.us/rec/share/acSEJKwVKTMRE0eg0mHiOl6Oqtri-2YsBe-AFF2IPdvXmn6M8wqc21S2jJYjc14.5I6SoaRwKI_WVKWF?startTime=1739792864000) for an overview about the report, and make sure you have accessed the [AIS](https://sway.office.com/KWdOZnNK1oM1FULn?ref=Link) and [FIS](https://sway.office.com/ZlNI4cWd8XWncVQE?ref=Link) on Moodle before you start working on the report.

 ## Report datasets and how to use UK data service

-Before accessing your datasets, watch [THIS VIDEO](https://uofglasgow.zoom.us/rec/play/vsROyrWqPj8G3f21Tff5nCJ4iXOUSGCu7BT7N4xg7zMWIU9tCJPsTT4pEcJfD46tjf01xtdffznX__oq.3cjWmKRYD1qOsQzX?canPlayFromShare=true&from=share_recording_detail&startTime=1676397171000&componentName=rec-play&originRequestUrl=https%3A%2F%2Fuofglasgow.zoom.us%2Frec%2Fshare%2FFtJDqqO9WKzzIZz6exHF2K4FJQJMcHQyrxF-btchS3lUd0q-UY6mYDq1u3zttqzQ.sQK03tO0hhi67guf%3FstartTime%3D1676397171000) on how to use UK data service and for a bit of information about the datasets.
-Please note that two of the datasets are on sensitive topics, and contain information that may be upsetting; make sure to familiarise yourself with the interview schedules and have a quick scan of the data before you decide which dataset to work with.
+Before accessing your datasets, watch [THIS VIDEO](https://echo360.org.uk/media/ac815f47-bb97-40cc-8c34-d82d74e4bb0e/public) on how to use UK data service.
+It shows you an example of how to download the data with one of the datasets.
+Please note that some of the datasets are on sensitive topics, and contain information that may be upsetting; make sure to familiarise yourself with the interview schedules and have a quick scan of the data before you decide which dataset to work with.

 You can access the UK data service [HERE](https://beta.ukdataservice.ac.uk/myaccount/login)